 Reinvent Albany promotes open, accountable New York State government.
 Our interest in government transparency and public participation is both practical and idealistic.
 Around the world, the governments that are the most effective and least corrupt are also the most transparent and accountable.

 We strongly support the work of the patriotic New Yorkers who advocate for more ethical and fairer government.
 We share many of their goals, and we recognize the importance of their work on fair and clean elections.
 However, we also bring some new and different perspectives.
-We are particularly interested in the power of Information Technology to make our state government more responsive, open and effective.
-This technology — which includes the broadband based “Social Internet,” smart phones and open data is changing everyday life, and has the potential to strengthen our democracy and greatly improve our state government.
-We also co-host and coordinate the New York City Transparency Working Group, we bring together civic technology and good government advocates to create a consensus and take advantage of the opportunities technology offers to make NYC government more open and transparent.
+We are particularly interested in the power of the Internet to make our state government more responsive, open and effective.
+This technology — which includes the “Social Internet,” smart phones and open data is changing everyday life, and has the potential to strengthen our democracy and greatly improve our state government.
+As co-chair and coordinator of the New York City Transparency Working Group, we bring together civic technology and good government advocates to create a consensus and take advantage of the opportunities technology offers to make NYC government more open and transparent.

 Our work is focused on winning: